 and I thought it would be fun to blog my own list of 10 books to take along with me while I’m stranded far away from everything with no technology.
 (Gosh, that is sounding more and more fun every day.)

 Oh, I’m going on vacation for a month ~ awesome!
+I plan to travel to san diego whale watching for two weeks.
 This is a great question and I’m really looking forward to seeing what everyone is reading so I can add a few new things to my Amazon WishList of must-have books.

 Well, I’m going to cheat a little bit and take the entire Harry Potter book set, so that’s books 1 through 7 for me.